hematy61/learning/learningMatrial/Cassandra/00-introduction.md

 ## Nodes

-A **node** is a single machine (server) in a Cassandra cluster.
+A **node** is a single machine (server) in a Cassandra cluster or in another word, a node represents a single instance of Apache Cassandra.
 Each node stores a portion of the cluster's data and participates in the cluster's operations.
 Nodes are where the data is actually stored, and they work together to provide the functionality of the database.
 The key characteristics of a node in Cassandra include:

 - **Data Storage**: Each node contains a subset of the cluster's data, determined by the cluster's partitioning scheme.
 Cassandra uses a consistent hashing mechanism to distribute data across nodes.
 - **Peer-to-Peer Architecture**: Nodes communicate with each other as peers, without any hierarchical master-slave relationships, making the system highly resilient and ensuring no single point of failure.
 Nodes communicate with one another through a protocol called **gossip**, which is a process of computer peer-to-peer communication.